ROCKETSHIP OF IDEAS1 of 12

 Sounds like an odd pairing, but its happened before - and its happening again.
 The Cosmic Ghost Rider in the current Thanos series was recently revealed to be Frank Castle after making a deal with Mephisto.
 It's proven so popular that Marvel is already spinning it off into a solo Cosmic Ghost Rider series later this year.

-But what characters are best suited to send into the wild blue yonder and beyond?
+But space is an open place, and there's more than enough room for other stereotypically "grounded" Marvel heroes to make the transition to the wild blue yonder and beyond.
 Here are some suggestions for future astronauts from the Rocketship of Ideas.

-None of that seems particularly well-suited for science fiction, which suggests that it'd make the perfect follow-up to Space: Punisher.
+None of that seems particularly well-suited for science fiction, which suggests that it'd make the perfect follow-up to Cosmic Ghost Rider.
 After all, it'll up the "What, seriously?" reaction, and also insert a science fiction aspect into Linda Carter's life that could possibly make her series a little more interesting to genre-centric comic book fandom than it was originally.